Which type of accounting is primarily concerned with recording an... | Study Prep in Pearson+

-Which type of accounting is primarily concerned with recording and reporting transactions where both the principal and agent have agreed to the agency relationship through a written or oral agreement?
+Which type of accounting is primarily concerned with recording and reporting transactions for multiple entities, such as when an agent may represent several insurers?

 A